Kazu68/CalorieCalc/README.md

 # CalorieCalc

-This applicaton is calclate your basal metabolism.
+This applicaton calculates your basal metabolism.
-Try It.
+Try it!